 Most learners are interested in free options for learning English, which I’ve listed at the end of this section.
 But if you have a little bit of money to invest, there are a couple of paid sites that are worth spending money on.

 One great advantage of these sites is that they offer a structured path to English fluency.
 When you’re all on your own, things tend to get a bit chaotic, you get easily overwhelmed, and it’s hard to create a structure for yourself from the endless sea of free material.
 Following an online course can help you structure your learning and make faster progress.

-I understand you might not be able to invest money in your English learning, so here is a list of some great free audio and video resources to help you along your path to fluency.
+I understand you might not be able to invest money in your English learning, so here is a list of some great free resources for learning English on your own.